-Looking at the I/O-complexity of mergesort, i.e. $\Theta(\frac{n}{B} \log \frac{n}{M})$ , is clear that the larger is M the smaller is the number of merge-passes over the data.
+Looking at the I/O-complexity of mergesort, i.e. $\Theta(\frac{n}{B}\log\frac{n}{M})$, is clear that the larger is M the smaller is the number of merge-passes over the data.
 These passes are clearly the bottleneck to the efficient execution of the algorithm especially in the presence of disks with low bandwidth.
 In order to circumvent this problem we can either buy a larger memory, or try to deploy as much as possible the one we have available.
 As algorithm engineer we opt for the second possibility and thus propose two techniques that can be combined together in order to enlarge (virtually) M.

 The first technique is based on data compression and builds upon the observation that the runs are increasingly sorted.
 So, instead of representing items via a fixed-length coding (e.g. 4 or 8 bytes), we can use integer compression techniques that squeeze those items in fewer bits thus allowing us to pack more of them in internal memory.
-A following lecture will describe in detail several approaches to this problem (see Chapter ??), here we content ourselves mentioning the names of some of these approaches: $\gamma$ -code, $\delta$ -code, Rice/Golomb-coding, etc. etc..
-In addition, since the smaller is an integer the fewer bits are used for its encoding, we can enforce the presence of small integers and the previous one in the sorted run (the so called delta-coding).
+A following lecture will describe in detail several approaches to this problem (see Chapter ??), here we content ourselves mentioning the names of some of these approaches: γ -code, δ -code, Rice/Golomb-coding, etc. etc..
+In addition, since the smaller is an integer the fewer bits are used for its encoding, we can enforce the presence of small integers in the sorted runs by encoding not just their absolute value but the difference between one integer and the previous one in the sorted run (the so called delta-coding).
 This difference is surely non negative (equals zero if the run contains equal items), and smaller than the item to be encoded.
 This is the typical approach to the encoding of integer sequences used in modern search engines, that we will discuss in a following lecture (see Chapter ??).